Faculty

 David Edwards

-David is the Director of School of Revivalists and Kingdom Influencers.
+David is the Director of Kainos Ministries, Fellowship, and Institute.
 He and his wife, Allessia are part of the Global Mission Awareness kingdom family under Dr. Leif Hetland.
 David served as a Pastor and Instructor at Bethel Atlanta Church and School of Ministry for 10 years.
-Additionally, he is a church planter and pastor, and was the Senior Leader of Awaken Family Church.
+Additionally, he is a pastor, author, and coach.
 David lives in Florida with his wife and daughter.

 Adjunct professor